mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

 **Important:**

 - Due to a cluster configuration issue with overlay networks, we currently recommend setting `enable_ipv6` to `false` in `config.yaml` when upgrading or configuring a new cluster.
 If you have already upgraded to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes.
 You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
-- Do not install DC/OS until you have these items working: ip-detect script, DNS, and NTP on all DC/OS nodes, with time synchronized.
+- Do not install DC/OS until you have these items working: ip-detect script, DNS, and NTP on all DC/OS nodes with time synchronized.
 See [troubleshooting](/1.11/installing/ent/troubleshooting/) for more information.
 - If something goes wrong and you want to rerun your setup, use the cluster [uninstall][11] instructions.

 **Prerequisites**